dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-get-save-state.md

 description: "Use key value pairs to persist a state"
 ---

 State management is one of the most common needs of any new, legacy, monolith, or microservice application.
-Dealing with and testing different database libraries and handling retries and faults can be both diffictult and time consuming.
+Dealing with and testing different database libraries and handling retries and faults can be both difficult and time consuming.

 In this guide, you'll learn the basics of using the key/value state API to allow an application to save, get, and delete state.

 ## Example

-The below code example _loosely_ describes an application that processes orders with an order processing service which has a Dapr sidecar.
+The code example below _loosely_ describes an application that processes orders with an order processing service which has a Dapr sidecar.
 The order processing service uses Dapr to store state in a Redis state store.

 <img src="/images/building-block-state-management-example.png" width=1000 alt="Diagram showing state management of example service">